The GOP Debate and the Republican Party Agenda

 Listen to/Watch entire show:

 Rick Perry and Mitt Romney dominated last night's contentious debate in California.
 What were the issues they focused on?
 What solutions did they and the other candidates offer?
 Whatever their disagreements, what's the Republican agenda for next year's campaign against President Obama?
-Also, Jerry Brown closes in on a tax deal, and some of the voices of September 11.
+Also, a defiant Moammar Gadhafi's message from hiding, and some of the voices of September 11.

 Banner image: (L to R) Congresswoman Michele Bachmann (R-MN), Mitt Romney and Texas Governor Rick Perry take the stage before the start of the Ronald Reagan Centennial GOP Presidential Primary Candidates Debate at the Ronald Reagan Presidential Library on September 7, 2011 in Simi Valley, California.
 Photo by David McNew/Getty Images